GillisGill/react-search/README.md

-# react-search
+# Movie Search

-Search for Movies using the OMDB api
+Search for Movies using the OMDB api.